AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/configuration.md

 >[!TIP]
 >
->If your site utilizes a Content Security Policy, you may need to whitelist the following URLs for the chatbot to work as expected:
+>If your site utilizes a Content Security Policy, you may need to allowlist the following URLs for the chatbot to work as expected:
 >
 >* `*.adoberesources.net`
 >* `*.adobe.io`